michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/1-getting-started/code-of-conduct.md

 * Using profanity, inappropriate language, or displaying clothing or other personal items with offensive content.
 * Inappropriate physical contact, comments, gestures, references, pictures, or videos.
 * Illegal activity, possession, or use of alcohol, illegal drugs, firearms, weapons, or any object that may cause harm to another or place another person in fear of their safety.
-* Use tobacco, e-cigarettes, or vape pens in vehicles, on school or church grounds, at the project site, at the lodging facility, or in neighboring residents' yards.
+* Use tobacco, e-cigarettes, or vape pens in vehicles, on school or church grounds, at the project site, at the lodging facility, or in neighboring residents’ yards.
 * Bullying, violence, acts of aggression, discrimination, or language that is attacking or degrading toward any other person.

-**How behavioral guideline violations will be handled:**
+### **How behavioral guideline violations will be handled:**

-**Camp leadership will:**
+#### **Camp leadership will:**

 * Gather information from any party involved regarding the specific violation in question.&nbsp;
 * Inform the group leader(s) of any participant(s) involved in the allegation of a violation.
 * Act as a mediator and advise group leaders of involved parties on any consulted solutions and potential communication process with participant(s) in question and any further communications necessary to other leaders and/or parents.

-> *Disciplinary decisions are at the camp director's or camp leadership's final discretion after consulting with the group leader.*
+> *Disciplinary decisions are at the camp director’s or camp leadership’s final discretion after consulting with the group leader.*
 >
 > *Failure to adhere to these behavioral guidelines may result in warning, correction, dismissal, or legal action as necessary.
 We reserve the right to dismiss a participant from camp whose conduct is severely disruptive or creates physical harm to self or others.*
 >